Calculators of Louis Troncet

-After the slide adders of Claude Perrault, Caze and Kummer, in 1889, the frenchman Louis Troncet, a teacher and Director of a school, created his version of this type of calculator, which he called the Arithmographe.
-Troncet's invention became so popular that the term “Troncet-type” is often used to refer to this class of device.
-The device was in production almost 30 years.
-Millions of devices of this type were sold.
+After the slide adders of Claude Perrault, Caze, and Heinrich Kummer, in 1889 the Frenchman Louis-J. Troncet (b.
+1850), a teacher (in Buzançais, département de l’Indre) and director of a school (in Reuilly), created his version of this type of calculator, which he called the Arithmographe.
+Troncet’s invention became so popular that the term “Troncet-type” is often used to refer to this class of devices.
+The device was in production for almost 30 years.
+Millions of units of this type were sold.
 It was on the market until the 1970s.

 Numerateur of Troncet